 Walsh went back to his detachment and the honours were with him.
-Thus the dignity of the laws of Canada were upheld among semi - savage tribes throughout the vast spaces of the "Great Lone Land".
+Thus the dignity of the laws of Canada was upheld among semi-savage tribes throughout the vast spaces of the "Great Lone Land".

 During the last two years of the Sioux sojourn in Canada the condition of these Indians was miserable in the extreme.
 The Canadian authorities were at a loss to know what to do about their inconvenient guests.
 It was not only that many of the Sioux were starving, but their presence had seriously depleted the game of the region, and as a consequence, hardship was caused to the Canadian Indians.

 Sitting Bull and the Sioux chiefs with him nurtured an implacable hatred against the American authorities and all their works.
-After the Custer battle the American Government had sent commissioners to Canada to offer the Sioux amnesty if they would return to the States.
+After the Custer battle, the American Government had sent commissioners to Canada to offer the Sioux amnesty if they would return to the States.
 Sitting Bull was contemptuous of the offer and, at first, refused even to meet the American officials.
-Eventually at the solicitation of Colonel MacLeod, Commissioner of the North West Mounted Police, for whom Sitting Bull had a high regard, he agreed to meet the United States representatives.
+Eventually, at the solicitation of Colonel MacLeod, Commissioner of the North-West Mounted Police, for whom Sitting Bull had high regard, he agreed to meet the United States representatives.

 The United States Government realized the danger of a large body of warlike Indians safe from attack in Canada where they could launch raids on the American side and, of course, the Canadian authorities were anxious to disembarrass themselves of their unwelcome guests.

-Legare, often at considerable personal sacrifice, did everything in his power to aid the famishing Sioux.
+Legare, often at a considerable personal sacrifice, did everything in his power to aid the famishing Sioux.
 He could not bear to see them suffering and often gave them supplies when he knew there was little chance of ever receiving payment.
-At the last they were trading their weapons for flour and bacon.
+At the last, they were trading their weapons for flour and bacon.
 I remember seeing, in Legare's house at Willow Bunch, a room almost full of firearms he had received in barter from the Sioux and I do not think he ever expected to realize anything from them.
 I believe he was encouraged in this trade by the Mounted Police officers who felt that the more the Indians disposed of their weapons, the less likely they would be to cause trouble.
-Mr. Legare had a remarkable arsenal of these Sioux guns.
-There were Winchester rifles, then coming into general use on the frontier; Springfield single shot carbines taken from Custer's men at the Little Big Horn; heavy Sharpe's buffalo rifles, the earliest breach-loaders used on the plains, and many smooth bore muzzle - loaders.
-In side arms there was everything from cap and ball pistols to the Colts frontier model 45 revolvers.
+Mr Legare had a remarkable arsenal of these Sioux guns.
+There were Winchester rifles, then coming into general use on the frontier; Springfield single-shot carbines taken from Custer's men at the Little Big Horn; heavy Sharpe's buffalo rifles, the earliest breach-loaders used on the plains, and many smoothbore muzzleloaders.
+In sidearms, there was everything from cap and ball pistols to the Colts frontier model 45 revolvers.

 Sitting Bull did everything in his power to have the Sioux recognized as Canadian Indians and allotted reserves.
 He stoutly maintained that they had never accepted American sovereignty and that their ancient allegiance to the British Crown had never been broken.
 The Government, however, proved adamant and refused the Sioux requests.
 Sanctuary was accorded under the unwritten laws of nations, but little else.